suchindrac/hinglish_to_hindi/README.md

-# hinglish_to_hindi
+#Hinglish to Hindi

+Summary:

-Convert letters typed in hinglish to hindi
+Scratch script to convert letters typed in hinglish to hindi

+Execution:

+python hindi.py

+and type 'sarala'